JAORMX/deet.blog/content/posts/day-8-deet-gains-confidence.md

 {{< youtube X3YYElnrRRg >}}

-Finally, after a long session outside, she chilled out besides us in the living room.
+Finally, after a long session outside, she chilled out beside us in the living room.
 This was the first time she ever did this!

 {{< figure src="/images/20200711_225207.jpg" >}}

-At some point she even took a nap besides us.
+At some point, she even took a nap beside us.
 This was the cherry on the top of the cake for today.

 {{< figure src="/images/20200711_230036.jpg" >}}